loicrouillermonay/BSA2021_Google/README.md

 #### A. Google Cloud Platform - Natural Language

 This is the simplest solution.
-All data with a text column and a column with the label were uploaded to Google Storage and then were transmitted to the product "Natural Language".
-Then Google creates a model by itself via its text classification wizard.
-The training lasts one day, and the model's accuracy is 61.39%.
-From the Google Cloud Platform, it is possible in one click to deploy the model and make API calls.
-There was no fine-tuning possible and this model was kept as a backup if no other predictive model were created.
+All data composed of a text column and a column with the labels were uploaded to Google Storage.
+It was then transmitted to the "Natural Language" application.
+There, Google creates a model on its own via its text classification wizard.
+The training lasts one day and the model's accuracy is 61.39%.

+From the Google Cloud Platform, there is the possibility to deploy the model and make API calls in one click.
+There was no fine-tuning possible and this model was kept as a backup if no other predictive models could be created.
+It also served as a kind of "benchmark" to judge of the findings with the other models.

 #### B. Features Extraction + Pycaret / & Bag-Of-Words